SerenityInAllThings/dj-malloc/README.md

 - [ ] Add startup message with available commands
 - [ ] Store errored songs
 - [ ] Store played songs
+- [ ] Warn when it is not posible to connect to a voice channel

 ## References